What Is Digital PR, And How Do I Use It For SEO?

 With digital PR, you can get the best of both worlds by creating PR campaigns that drive your SEO strategy as well.

-In this article, I’ll explain how digital PR works and how you can use it to increase brand awareness and generate organic search traffic.
+In this article, I’ll explain how digital PR works and how you can use it to increase brand awareness and boost SEO.